duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/submission_and_review.md

 3. Review the changes and click "**Create Pull Request**".

+	Make sure there's only **one** Instant Answer per pull request.

 4. Enter a title for your pull request using the format: "New {{IA NAME}} {{IA TYPE}}".
 For example:

 	- "New Instagram Spice"
 	- "New Firefox Cheat Sheet"
 	- "New Color Hex Goodie"

-11. Copy the "Pull Request Template" for your type of Instant Answer here: paste it into the text box that says "**Leave a comment**".
+11. Copy the "Pull Request Template" for your type of Instant Answer from the links below.
+Paste it into the "Leave a Comment" text box.

     - [Goodie Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-goodies/master/pull_request_template_goodie.md)
     - [Spice Pull Request Template](https://raw.githubusercontent.com/duckduckgo/zeroclickinfo-spice/master/pull_request_template_spice.md)